• Skip to primary navigation

 Ingredients you will need

-• Red Kidney Beans: The beans are what make the recipe, dried or canned which ever you choose.
+• Red Kidney Beans: The beans are what make the recipe, it's much more convenient and handy to use canned beans!

 • Onion & Garlic: These are base ingredients that build the foundation for most recipes.

-• Oats: Make sure to use oats that are certified gluten free if you are sensitive to trace elements and also quick cooking.
-Don't use jumbo oats as they will take forever to cook.
+• Oats: Make sure to use oats that are certified gluten free if you are sensitive to trace.
+I now prefer to use jumbo oats instead of quick cooking oats because jumbo oats give a better texture.

 • Carrots: Shredded are a great addition for adding texture and flavour.

-• Coconut Aminos: This is a soy(a) free alternative, again used for added flavour.
+• Coconut Aminos: This is a soy(a) free alternative, again used for added flavour but you can use organic soy(a) if you want to.

 • Tomato Paste: I like to use pureed tomato for this particular recipe as it's so much easier to work with.